-With just 6 simple ingredients, these Cauliflower Tots are a healthy homemade finger food the kids (and the parents) will enjoy.
+With just 6 simple ingredients, including quinoa, these Cauliflower Tots are a healthy homemade finger food the kids (and the parents) will enjoy.
 Bonus: They reheat from frozen beautifully!

-I love to use wholesome ingredients and produce to make kid-friendly foods that are easy and fun for the kids to eat.
-This Cauliflower Tots, which are a healthy take on the classic tater tot, are a toddler dinner or lunch option that I turn to regularly.
-And, I must admit, I love these so much for myself (especially when I’m pregnant!) that I often make a batch to have for my own lunches.
+I love to use wholesome ingredients and produce to make kid-friendly foods that are easy and fun to eat.
+These Cauliflower Tots, which are a healthy take on the classic tater tot and all of the frozen tots now available in most stores, are a toddler dinner or lunch option that I turn to regularly.

 Ingredients in Cauliflower Tots

-These healthy ingredients combine to make tots that are slightly crunchy on the outside, tender in the middle, and packed with fiber, protein, and subtle flavor that pairs really well with ketchup and Ranch!
+The healthy ingredients combine to make tots that are slightly crunchy on the outside, tender in the middle, and packed with fiber, protein, and subtle flavor that pairs really well with ketchup and Ranch!
+Here’s what you’ll need for this recipe:

 How to Make Homemade Cauliflower Tots Step-by-Step